Saturn S-Series: Special edition Saturns

 A special Homecoming edition of the SL2 was released for 1994.
 It had special Pearl White paint (a "silver-tint" pearl, shared with Cadillac models of this year), black Saturn emblems, spoiler, 15 in "teardrop" wheels, anti-lock four-wheel disc brakes, grey leather/cloth interior, rear headrests, fog lamps, and power locks and windows.
 Options included a sunroof, CD player, and the 4-speed automatic with traction control.

-In 1998 and 1999, prospective buyers of a red or white SC2 had the option of purchasing the "Black Top Coupe Package" for $225.00 (US).
+In 1998 and 1999, prospective buyers of a red or white SC2 had the option of purchasing the "Black Top Coupe Package".
 The models were referred to as the "Red Hot Coupe" or "White Hot Coupe", based on the exterior color.
 The package came with a black roof panel, black outside rearview mirrors, black emblems, white face gauges and black accented teardrop wheels.
 These are extremely rare.

 In 1999, a second Homecoming Edition was produced in a special "Mint Color" with tan leather interior, special off-white gauge faceplates, and black Saturn badges to commemorate the second "Homecoming" visit to the Spring Hill, Tennessee manufacturing facility.
 The 1999 Homecoming Edition also had the same features offered as the 1994 Homecoming Edition.

 In 2001, a special yellow SC2 coupé model was also built.
 The model was officially named "Limited Edition", but soon became known as the "Bumblebee Edition".
 99 were produced, each with a certificate of authenticity.
 The "Bumblebee Edition" included embroidered headrests, black leather interior with yellow leather inserts on the seats and door panels, black roof and mirrors, number designation inside the fuel filler door, and a certificate of authenticity.
 These are not to be confused with the regular issue Yellow Sport Coupe.

 For the 2001 model year only, a special edition of the Saturn SL2 sedan that was called the Saturn SL2 10th Anniversary Edition (also known as the Silver Anniversary Edition) was made available.
-The Saturn SL2 10th Anniversary Edition had included several upscale features that were not available on any other Saturn S-series vehicles like power windows, leather interior, standard side curtain airbags, and several other upscale features.
+The Saturn SL2 10th Anniversary Edition had included several upscale features that were not available on any other Saturn S-Series vehicles like power windows, leather interior, standard side curtain airbags, and several other upscale features.
 The Saturn SL2 10th Anniversary Edition also had "Saturn 10th Anniversary" stitched onto the front seat adjustable leather headrests.
 The Saturn SL2 10th Anniversary Edition had also featured a rear spoiler on the vehicle's rear trunk lid.